 - In few minutes, the scent will fill the room.
 Relax and enjoy!

-- There should be enough water to dilute the oil and help diffuse it for around an hour.
+- There should be enough water in the container to dilute the oil and help diffuse it for at least an hour.

-- If the aroma lamp doesn't regulate itself automatically, you will need to check it periodically so that the essential oil doesn't burn.
+- If the aroma lamp does not regulate itself automatically, you will need to check it periodically so that the essential oil doesn't burn.

 - Before you use the aroma lamp, be sure there are no cracks that can cause a spill and start a fire or an electric short circuit.

-- Don't leave the lamp unattended under any circumstances.
+- Do not leave the lamp unattended under any circumstances.

 - Keep the lamp away from children and pets.

-Although studies aren't conclusive about aromatherapy, the effects of smell on the brain are undeniable and widely known.
-After a busy day at work, lighting some candles, heating your favorite essential oil, and finally kicking back on the couch is a great way to slow down your senses and prepare yourself for a good night of sleep.
+Although studies are not conclusive about aromatherapy, the effects of the smell on the brain are undeniable and widely known.
+After a busy day at work, lighting some candles, heating your favorite essential oil, and finally kicking back on the couch is a great way to slow down your senses and prepare yourself for a good night's of sleep.